Dvlv/fossproof/docs/javascript.md

 ```

 ## Use the action notifications
 This displays a popup notification to a user whenever somebody performs an action.
-This requires configuring two pieces - the listener and the action.
+This requires initialising a listener and then sending the actions.

 For example, let's say you are promoting a newsletter.